jbcodeforce/ML-studies/docs/coding/pytorch.md

 ### Neural network

 A [PyTorch neural network](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) declaration is a class that extends `nn.Module`.
 The constructor includes the neural network structure, and the class must implement the `forward(x)` function to pass the input to the network and get the output.
-This is the more flexible way [to declare a NN]().
-As an alternate the following code use the Sequential method 9using non linear layers (add ReLu).
+This is the most flexible way [to declare a NN](https://github.com/jbcodeforce/ML-studies/blob/4271cbd2fa3094cf672e038ee7559997e9d90443/pytorch/classification/nn-classifier.py#L17).
+As an alternate the following code uses the Sequential method using non linear layers (nn.ReLu()).

 ```python
 model = nn.Sequential(